saugatjonchhen/Travel-app/README.md

 This project is a starting point for developers who want to learn about riverpod state management and clean architecture for a Flutter application.

 This project includes:
-Markup :  - Clean architecture
+* Clean architecture
-          - Riverpod state managementbullet
+* Riverpod state managementbullet
-          - Hive local storage datasource
+* Hive local storage datasource
-          - Bottom nav example
+* Bottom nav example

 <img src="assets/images/sc1.png" width="128"/>